ICE Operations Amid COVID-19

 - As per Italy, Sea ports continue to operate and sailings are still available but booking in advance is key.
-Blank sailings into June and July will result in high demand and potential implementation of peak season surcharges.
+Blank sailings into July have resulted in high demand and potential implementation of peak season surcharges.

 - Only charter connections and Cargo flights operate until further notice.

 - Airfreight: Operational but still high marked volumes.
 Full and part charter options, as well as the use of freighter networks, has become key.

-- Oceanfreight: can still be fulfilled but space is tight.
+- Oceanfreight: can still be fulfilled and advanced booking is advised